3dim-computational-imaging/3dim-website/content/projects/Adaptive_Optics_Light_Transport/_index.md

 weight: 10

 # Title
-title: Free Space Optical Communication
+title: Adaptive Optics for Long-Range Light Transport

 # Summary (if no summary, enter ''.
 Make sure to include a space after the colon.)
 summary: ''